 What To Do When Your Chrome Bookmarks Suddenly Disappear?

 One day my friend opened Chrome and was horrified to see her bookmark bar almost empty.
 Plausible explanations for her saved bookmarks’ vanishing act.
 One is that I signed into a different, less-used computer over the weekend–one that you hadn’t synced yet with my regular computer’s Chrome settings and bookmarks–so that newer instance of Chrome “reset,” in a sense, my bookmarks back to zero.
 The other is that Google was punishing me for trying out its upcoming, updated bookmarking tool, Google Stars (or a change to Stars corrupted my bookmarks file).
 Either way, losing all my bookmarks felt as bad as losing my glasses and not being able to see.
-One needs to know where does chrome store bookmarks to solve this issue.
+One needs to know where Chrome store bookmarks to solve this issue.

 Here’s the solution I found: